 3. Think for a minute and give someone a genuine compliment.

 Here’s a fun one I use quite often and that will not only lift my own mood.

-Spend one minute coming up with something you really and genuinely appreciate about someone in your life that is in the same room as you at some point during the day.
+Spend 1 minute on coming up with something you really and genuinely appreciate about someone in your life that is in the same room as you at some point during the day.
 Then tell him or her the genuine compliment you have come up with.